khalid-hussain/shaheen/chap20.md

 everything.
 Sit down."

-Angela sat on a chair and Rabia sat on a chair close to her and began telling her the tale of her meeting with Badr Bin Mughira.
+Angela sat on a chair and Rabia sat on a chair close to her and began telling her the tale of her meeting with Badr bin Mughira.

 In a spacious room on the other side of the fort, Bashir Bin Hassan and other physicians and surgeons were busy in taking care of patients.
-Badr Bin Mughira entered into this room.
+Badr bin Mughira entered into this room.
 Bashir Bin Hassan was tying a bandage around a wounded person.
 Getting a cue from one of his companions, Bashir turned around and looked, then, stood up after giving his bandage a last knot.